JulienPPichon/compseq/README.md

+This script has been developped in the frame of a M2 project.
-Analyse the conservation of reversed complementary motifs in an alignment file.
+It analyses the conservation of reversed complementary motifs in an alignment file.

 usage: compseq.py [-h] [-i FILENAME] [-o OUTPUT] [-d MINIMAL_DISTANCE]